klarna/react-native-klarna-inapp-sdk/README.md

 ### Klarna In-App SDK documentation
 [Overview of the SDK](https://developers.klarna.com/documentation/in-app/)

-## What Does Klarna In-App SDK Offer?
+## What Does React Native Klarna In-App SDK Offer?
-Klarna In-App SDK offers two integration approaches: Native integration and Hybrid integration.

-Native integration allows fully native apps to add views with Klarna content to their app.
+This library allows React Native apps to add views with Klarna content to their app.
 We currently support Klarna Payments, allowing you to add payment views to your checkout and authorizing a session to create an order natively.

-Hybrid integration will enhance your customers' experience if your app renders in a web view that presents content from Klarna.

 ### Why should you use the SDK?
 The SDK removes any possible friction in your app's checkout flow by leveraging native functionality in iOS and Android.
 Some of the things the SDK does are:

-Plays nicely with 3rd-party apps.
-Many customers complete their purchase through their banking application or other 3rd-party apps.
+* **Plays nicely with 3rd-party apps.** Many customers complete their purchase through their banking application or other 3rd-party apps.
 We make this experience seamless not just by opening these apps, but returning your users automatically when they’re done.
-Safeguards your users' identity.
-The SDK adds an extra layer of security lowering the risk of fraudulent purchases.
+* **Safeguards your users' identity.** The SDK adds an extra layer of security lowering the risk of fraudulent purchases.
 It also insures that your customer doesn’t have to write in any redundant info. (e.g. address or credentials) on successive purchases.
-Improves 3D Secure flow.
-If certain payment methods require opening banking pages, we’ll display an in-app browser.
+* **Improves 3D Secure flow.** If certain payment methods require opening banking pages, we’ll display an in-app browser.
 Your customer can safely authenticate with their bank without ever leaving your app.
-Open links without making your customers leave your app.
-As with 3D Secure, we open most resources in an in-app browser or a fullscreen overlay.
+* **Open links without making your customers leave your app.** As with 3D Secure, we open most resources in an in-app browser or a fullscreen overlay.
 This insures that your customer doesn’t ever have to leave your app.

 ## Getting started